 #3 – Cobra 2017 Golf Men’s King F7 Single Length Iron Set

+This is another best golf irons for intermediate golfer.
 To upgrade yourself from beginner to an advanced golfer, Cobra King F7 Single Length Iron Set can be the best choice for you because of its faster swing, straighter hits, and high launches.
-Cobra has used their ultralight technology to make these some of the lightest irons on the market.
+Cobra has used its ultralight technology to make these some of the lightest irons on the market.

 You might expect a zonal weight in the mid-budget which cuts of the smoothness and comfort in the game.
 Well, not with this F7 irons for intermediate golfers.
 The zone weight is not present in Cobra King.
 Rather they have distributed the weight overall to the whole head section.